 Of course, plywood-made hulls cannot bear round shapes like it is achieved with a GRP mold.
 RM Yachts are therefore hard chined hulls.
 Naval architect Marc Lombard sees no problems in that especially in view to most of the contemporary GRP-hull concepts which themselves feature more or less extreme developed chines to gain more volume.
 For performance-oriented hull designs like this of a Pogo for example a chine will add sufficiently to the stability of the yacht when sailing heeled.

 When the inside of the hull is completely painted with Epoxy, all adjoining areas of all bulkheads, stringers and other parts will be laminated at least twice.
 In the end, no wooden surface of the original plywood hull will be touchable anymore: An owner will have the impression of being on an ordinary GRP-made boat.
-From the outside, the same treatment is applied: The plywood is soaked with Epoxy, then the adjoining seams will be laminated twice and then the whole hull gets one GRP-layer.
+From the outside, the same treatment is applied: The plywood is soaked with Epoxy, then the adjoining seams will be laminated twice.
 As I stand there to admire a raw 890 hull, they are pulling a white painted hull out of another workshop: “That´s the latest of our boats, the 1370.”, Justine explains: “Please don´t take pictures: She is brand new …”

 Filling and smoothing the yacht´s hull

 We enter another section of the complex.
 Huge fans are constantly taking out and filtering the air from dust particles.
 Air condition keeps the hall inside a certain small range of temperatures so that an optimum surrounding for the very working steps is created which are performed here.